GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computers are the most complex objects we human beings have ever created, but in a fundamental sense they are remarkably simple.
+> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
 >
-> ~ *Danny Hillis*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts